-- detailed theoretical and practical knowledge and techniques in netball, to offer effective coaching methods for children; - fundamental knowledge to operate effectively within the context of netball; - acquired knowledge to critically and logically understand the roles of all components of netball in order to solve problems; and - ethical and professional behaviour towards participants, coaches and other staff members.
+• detailed theoretical and practical knowledge and techniques in netball, to offer effective coaching methods for children;

+- fundamental knowledge to operate effectively within the context of netball; - acquired knowledge to critically and logically understand the roles of all components of netball in order to solve problems; and - ethical and professional behaviour towards participants, coaches and other staff members.

-- apply detailed theoretical and practical knowledge and techniques to offer effective netball coaching methods to children: - implement fundamental knowledge to do lesson planning, error analysis, rules and safety of netball players, nutrition guidelines for competitions; - reflect acquired knowledge to identify the scope, professional relationships and approaches within netball; and - act ethically and professional towards participants, coaches and other staff members.
+- Students have mastered the outcomes if they are able to: - apply detailed theoretical and practical knowledge and techniques to offer effective netball coaching methods to children; - implement fundamental knowledge to do lesson planning, error analysis, rules and safety of netball players, nutrition guidelines for competitions; - reflect acquired knowledge to identify the scope, professional relationships and approaches within netball; and - act ethically and professional towards participants, coaches and other staff members.